AnirudhBadri/corda/docs/source/hello-world-running.rst

         index: 0
     second: "(observable)"

-But checking the vault of Node C should output nothing!
+But the vault of Node C should output nothing!

 .. code:: python